Nested Instrumental Variables Analysis: Switcher Average Treatment Effect, Identification, Efficient Estimation and Generalizability: Simulation study

-According to the above data generating processes, nuisance functions in the canonical gradient do not have explicit forms.
-For each simulated dataset, we constructed the proposed estimator $\widehat{\psi}_{os}$ with all nuisance functions estimated using the \texttt{R} \citep{r2013r} package \texttt{SuperLearner} \citep{van2007super}.
+{ Our simulation study used a factorial design that varied sample size, the proportion of switchers, the SWATE effect size, and outcome type.
+The data-generating mechanisms are provided in Supplemental Material \ref{subsec: main simu details, supp}.} For each simulated dataset, we constructed the proposed estimator $\widehat{\psi}_{ee}$ with all nuisance functions estimated using the \texttt{R} \citep{r2013r} package \texttt{SuperLearner} \citep{van2007super}.
 Specifically, we included the random forest and generalized linear models in the SuperLearner library.
-For each of the $2\times 4\times 3 \times 2 = 48$ settings determined by the outcome type, sample size, $(\alpha_1, \alpha_2, \alpha_3)$ and $(\beta_1, \beta_2,\beta_3)$, we repeated the simulation $1000$ times.
+For each setting, we repeated the simulation $1000$ times.
+The standard error of $\widehat{\psi}_{ee}$ was estimated based on the efficient influence function, as described in Section \ref{subsec: EIF estimator}.